 With this recipe, it’s a two step process, because the pickled red onions need to be prepared and marinated before you start on the chicken.
 You’ll need a mason jar, for marinating the onions in the First Street red wine vinegar and additional spices, and let is sit for about 30 minutes while you prepare the chicken.

-Then I began shredding the chicken into small bite sized pieces, mixed it on the stove with a cup of First Street Original Barbecue Sauce, then served it on toasted sandwich rolls.
+Then I began shredding the chicken into small bite sized pieces, mixed it on the stove with a cup of First Street Original Barbecue Sauce, then served it on King’s Hawaiian mini subs that I lightly buttered and toasted.
 The kids loved creating their perfect sandwich, either with our without the red cabbage, pickled onions and butter pickle chips.
 We even had left over chicken the next day for lunch, and decided to add melted jalapeno jack cheese to the sandwich – tasty!
 Enjoy!

 Smart and Final has quickly become one of my favorite places to shop for my family.
 During the spring/softball season, they have all the necessary items we pick up on for my husband’s softball team’s snack bar, while I grab necessities we need at home for school lunches and quick meals on the go.
 It’s literally a “one stop shop for us”.
 Thanks Smart and Final!